maxbshaw17/MorningBread/README.md

 ## Description

 Utilizing a web scraping tool for financial website articles to find the general topics of the articles.
-In doing so, creating and designing a website to give the public a  general grasp of financial news for the day, over the course of the day with hourly, highly summarized news headlines/stock tickers.
-An account system will allow users to follow certain companies and manage tickers.
+Articles would be ran through a machine learning algorithm to group them together and create a summarized headline of all the web scraped articles.
+In doing so, creating and designing a website to give the public a general grasp of financial news for the day, over the course of the day with hourly, highly summarized news headlines with links to the original articles.

 ## Getting Started